SPPGA Equity, Diversity and Inclusion (EDI) Statement

 *SPPGA community members, please find more resources on race, equity, diversity, and inclusion on our SPPGA Arts Internal Resources (AIR) site.

 About SPPGA EDI

-The first SPPGA EDI Committee was formed in February 2021, and is currently working towards a comprehensive action plan to align with and to advance the University of British Columbia’s (UBC) Inclusion Action Plan (IAP), the Indigenous Strategic Plan and in accordance with forthcoming recommendations of the Anti-Racism and Inclusive Excellence Task Force.
+The faculty-led SPPGA EDI Committee was formed in February 2021, and is currently working towards a comprehensive action plan to align with and to advance the University of British Columbia’s (UBC) Inclusion Action Plan, the Indigenous Strategic Plan and in accordance with forthcoming recommendations of the Anti-Racism and Inclusive Excellence Task Force.
 The Committee’s initiatives will also be informed by and support the UBC-wide anti-racism and inclusion initiatives.
 The Committee seeks to foster a learning environment that respects diversity of perspectives in the classroom and in the SPPGA community in accordance with strategies 2, 3, 4, 6, 10, 11, 15, 17 of the UBC Strategic Plan core areas.

-The Committee collaborates with the SPPGA Race, Equity, Diversity and Inclusion (REDI) Collective, founded in July 2020 to facilitate open, constructive, and progressive conversations between faculty, staff and students.
+The Committee collaborates with the student-led SPPGA Race, Equity, Diversity and Inclusion (REDI) Collective, founded in July 2020 to facilitate open, constructive, and progressive conversations between faculty, staff and students.

 If you have any questions, please feel free to contact any member of the Committee.

 The EDI Committee is currently conducting a review of UBC policies and resources to develop an action plan, priorities, and timeframe in the following areas and as identified in the Inclusion Action Plan.
 Core action points are:

 Action 1 | MPPGA Curriculum, Teaching and Mentoring